-Buy the Berlin Welcome Card and City Tour discount passes for big savings and cheap deals on transportation fares, sightseeing, culture, entertainment, and restaurants.
+Buy the Berlin Welcome Card or City Tour discount passes for big savings and cheap deals on transportation fares, sightseeing, culture, entertainment, and restaurants.

-Visitors to Berlin can save on public transportation tickets, admission fees to popular sights, restaurants, culture, and entertainment by using the Berlin Welcome Card or the Berlin City Tour Card.
-These two discount passes allows for unlimited travel on Berlin’s comprehensive public transportation system (including buses, trams, trains, and ferries) and discounts of at least 25% on city tours, boat cruises, museum and top sightseeing sites admission fees, discounts on restaurant meals, and entertainment.
-Buy Berlin Welcome Cards through Get Your Guide.
+Visitors to Berlin may save on public transportation tickets, admission fees to popular sights, restaurants, culture, and entertainment by using the Berlin Welcome Card or the Berlin City Tour Card.
+These two discount passes allow for unlimited travel on Berlin’s comprehensive public transportation system (including buses, trams, trains, and ferries) and discounts of at least 25% on city tours, boat cruises, museum and top sightseeing sites admission fees, discounts on restaurant meals, and entertainment.
+New versions that exclude transportation are also available and are generally very good savings deals too.
+The Berlin Welcome Card AllInclusive is much more expensive but an excellent choice for especially first-time visitors as many very expensive sights are covered in full.
+Buy Berlin Welcome Cards online.

 Save with the Berlin Welcome Card and the Berlin City Tour Card